aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Flattery will go far tonight.
+> 🥠 I am worth a fortune.

 ### Let's play! 🎮